Ottawa to target ‘backbone’ Internet connections with $500-million rural broadband program

 The federal government says it will focus on “backbone” Internet connections to remote and rural communities with its five-year program to invest $500-million in expanded broadband access.

-Although the department shared little specific information it did say that after consulting with Internet providers and other stakeholders, it plans to emphasize funding for “backbone” networks, which it compared to “digital highways that move large amounts of data in and out of communities at high speeds.”
+After consulting broadly with Internet providers and other stakeholders, he said, the program will emphasize funding for projects to build “backbone” networks, which he compared to “digital highways that move data in and out of communities.”

-“Connect to Innovate is primarily focused on the construction of new backbone infrastructure… to connect institutions like schools, hospitals, First Nation band offices and libraries, as well as to improve residential, business and mobile services,” the department said in brief background document.

-“Building this infrastructure will give rural and remote areas access to the digital economy; it is the modern equivalent of building roads or railway spurs,” it said in a separate press release.
+“Since these highways can carry large amounts of data, they’re crucial for institutions such as schools, hospitals and libraries in rural and remote regions,” he said during a news conference in Wakefield, Que.

 Remote, hard-to-reach communities often face difficulty with reliable and fast transport of traffic to and from the broader Internet.
 Backbone connections can be provided by satellite, microwave technology and, ideally, fibre-optic cables.

+In an interview Thursday, Mr. Bains said the focus of this program will be on fibre infrastructure, although there will be some flexibility in cases where that is not feasible.

+“Ultimately what we heard clearly from our consultation was getting fibre to the institutes, having that backbone support, was so critical for many communities across the country.”

-During an April hearing at the Canadian Radio-television and Telecommunications Commission (CRTC), many participants said better backbone connections are badly needed for places like Nunavut, which has 25 fly-in communities.
+During an April hearing at the Canadian Radio-television and Telecommunications Commission (CRTC), many participants said better backbone connections are badly needed for places such as Nunavut, which has 25 fly-in communities.

+By the middle of 2017, the government has estimated that about 98 per cent of Canadians will have access to broadband Internet service with download speeds of at least five megabits a second.
+But that still leaves about 300,000 households without access and, in many cases, residents of rural and Northern communities who do have access deal with intermittent speeds and severe constraints on data usage.

 The CRTC is planning to release its decision from that hearing on “basic telecom services” next Wednesday and could announce levies on Internet revenues to help pay for expanded broadband access.

 During the hearing, CRTC chairman Jean-Pierre Blais said he was disappointed Canada lacked a national strategy on broadband deployment.

 Internet advocacy group OpenMedia pointed to that criticism on Thursday, stating that while any investment is welcome, “What we need is a comprehensive National Broadband Strategy, rather than an underwhelming piecemeal approach.”

+On that point, Mr. Bains said he has met with his counterparts at the provincial and territorial level to discuss innovation and economic development.

+“One of the issues key issues we’re looking at – to align government investments and priorities in funding – is around broadband connectivity,” he said, adding that he wants to be sure investment at the federal level “complements the work done at the provincial and territorial level as well.”

 The Connect to Innovate program, which will run until 2021, aims to expand access to 300 communities.
 The deadline for companies seeking funding under the initiative is March 13.
 The program will also allocate some funding for “last-mile” projects that directly connect individual users’ homes.